BenKnox9/etude6-countingItUp/README.md

 ## Description & Overview

+We have many versions of our counting it up program however the finished program we are submitting is CountingItUpV5.java<br>

 CountingItUpV5 is a java program which uses 64 bit integers to perform combinations.
 The max value for a 64 bit integer being, 9,223,372,036,854,775,807.
 As you can see by the names of the files, CountingItUpV5 was our fifth attempt which successfully calculated combinations where the final result would go as